 Visit these markets to discover stalls offering fresh produce, handmade crafts, treats, fashion, and accessories.
 Not only that but you will find an international food court, a gin distillery and cellar door, treats and confectionery, preserves, chutneys, cheese, and coffee and cake.

 The Swan Settlers Market has an interesting history.
 The area was part of the soldier resettlement after World War I when they were given plots of land to grow grapes and apricots that were packed inside this huge shed, built in 1919 due to the proximity to the East-West railway line.
 But unfortunately, the soldiers weren’t the best growers.
 Therefore the land was taken over by Yugoslavian men who wandered over from the Goldfields and eventually took over the Swan Settlers Co-Operative.
 This was the largest population of Yugoslavians outside of Europe, so the Yugoslavian King Peter II visited the Co-Op around the late 1930s.

 The indoor air-conditioned markets are perfect for visiting year-round and make a good option when looking for things to do in the Swan Valley when it’s raining.

-Swan Settlers Market is open Saturday and Sunday plus on Public Holiday Mondays from 9 am to 5 pm and Fridays from 12 pm to 8.30 pm.
+Swan Settlers Market is open Saturday and Sunday from 8 am to 5 pm and Fridays from 12 pm to 8.30 pm.

 124 Lennard Street, Herne Hill